 Psychopaths and narcissist have a sense of what women need.
 They are not empathic.
 They cannot imagine what and how other people feel and have no conscience.
 But they are highly manipulative and seeking power over you.
 Then one day, his behavior suddenly changes.
 The relationship will now be characterized by a constant and abrupt change of intense closeness and stress, strife and a threat of separation.

 A statement from a diagnosed sociopath: “Is it really that important whether I’m sorry or if I’m just saying it so that everything is better again?
 Does that mean I feel no remorse?”

-A large number of victims of psychopaths are manipulated wives and partners who are smart enough to realize that “their psychopath” partner is cheating, lying, using and manipulating other people in their lives, but (unfortunately) too vain and blind, believing that they are the only exception to the rule.
+A large number of victims of psychopaths have manipulated wives and partners who are smart enough to realize that “their psychopath” partner is cheating, lying, using and managing other people in their lives, but (unfortunately) too vain and blind, believing that they are the only exception to the rule.

 Women are telling their stories: